AI Agent Index

 Pros

-• Full autonomous software engineering loop: reads issues, writes code, runs tests, debugs failures, and submits PRs without per-step human direction.
+• Runs the full autonomous software engineering loop: reads an issue, writes code, runs tests, debugs failures and submits a pull request without per-step human direction.

 Limitations

-• Enterprise is the only path to advanced team features: multi-user RBAC, centralized billing, SAML/SSO, and the Large Codebase SDK all require custom Enterprise pricing, which is not published.
+• Enterprise is the only route to multi-user RBAC, SAML and SSO, centralized billing, the Agent Control Plane and the Large Codebase SDK, and its price is not published on any surface.

 Technical Details